UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: The Designs of

-\textbf{System Initialization.} The IdP generates a key pair ($SK$, $PK$) to sign/verify identity tokens and RP certificates.
-Then, the IdP keeps $SK$ secret, while $PK$ is publicly known.
+\textbf{System Initialization.} An IdP generates a key pair ($SK$, $PK$) to sign and verify identity tokens and RP certificates.

-\textbf{RP Initial Registration.} Each RP initially registers itself at the IdP to obtain $ID_{RP}$ and the corresponding RP certificate $Cert_{RP}$ as follows: \begin{enumerate} \item The RP sends a registration request to the IdP, including the endpoint to receive identity tokens, and other optional information. \item The IdP generates a unique random number $r$, calculates $ID_{RP} = [r]G$, and assigns $ID_{RP}$ to this RP.
-The IdP then signs $Cert_{RP} = [ID_{RP}, Enpt_{RP}, *]_{SK}$, where $[\cdot]_{SK}$ means a message signed using $SK$ and $*$ denotes supplementary information such as the RP's common name and Email, and returns $Cert_{RP}$ to the RP. \item The RP verifies $Cert_{RP}$ using $PK$, and accepts $ID_{RP}$ and $Cert_{RP}$ if they are valid. \end{enumerate}
+\textbf{RP Registration.} Each RP registers itself at the IdP to obtain $ID_{RP}$ and its RP certificate $Cert_{RP}$ as follows: \begin{enumerate} \item An RP pre-installs $PK$ by trusted means.
+It sends a registration request, including the endpoint to receive identity tokens and other information. \item The IdP randomly selects $r \in \mathbb{Z}_n$ and assigns a \emph{unique} point $[r]G$ to the RP as its identity.
+Note that $r$ is not processed any more and then known to \emph{nobody} due to the elliptic curve discrete logarithm problem (ECDLP).
+The IdP then signs $Cert_{RP} = [ID_{RP}, Enpt_{RP}, *]_{SK}$, where $[\cdot]_{SK}$ is a message signed using $SK$ and $*$ is supplementary information such as the RP's common name. \item The RP verifies $Cert_{RP}$ using $PK$, and accepts $ID_{RP}$ and $Cert_{RP}$ if they are valid. \end{enumerate}

-\textbf{User Registration.} UPPRESSO adopts a design of user registration similar to the ones in existing SSO systems.
-Each user registers once at the IdP to set up a unique user identity $ID_U$ and the corresponding credential.
+\textbf{User Registration.} Each user sets up her unique username and the corresponding credential for the IdP.
+The IdP assigns a unique random identity $ID_U = u$ to the user.

+It is required that $ID_U$ is known \emph{only} to the IdP. $ID_U$ is used only by the IdP \emph{internally}, not enclosed in any message.
+For example, a user's identity is generated and always restored by hashing her username concatenated with the IdP's private key.
+Then, $ID_U$ is never stored in hard disks, and protected almost the same as the IdP's private key because it is \emph{only} used to calculate $PID_{U}$ as the IdP is signing a token binding $PID_{U}$.

-\textbf{SSO Login.} An SSO login instance is typically launched through a browser, when a user requests to login to an RP.
-It consists of five steps, namely script downloading, RP identity transformation, $PID_{RP}$ registration, identity-token generation, and $Acct$ calculation, as shown in Figure \ref{fig:process}.
-In this figure, the operations by the IdP are linked by a vertical line, so are the RP's operations.
-Two vertical lines split the user's operations into two groups (i.e., in two browser windows), one of which is to communicate with the IdP, and the other with the target RP.
-Each solid horizontal line means some messages between the user and the IdP (or the RP), and each dotted line means a \verb+postMessage+ invocation between two scripts (or windows) within the browser.
+\textbf{SSO Login.} A login flow involves four steps: script downloading, RP identity transformation, identity-token generation, and $Acct$ calculation.
+In Figure \ref{fig:process}, the IdP's and RP's operations are connected by two vertical lines, respectively.
+The user operations are split into two groups in different browser windows by two vertical lines, one communicating with the IdP and the other with the RP.
+Solid horizontal lines indicate messages exchanged between the user and the IdP (or the RP), while dotted lines represent a \verb+postMessage+ invocation between two scripts (or browser windows) within a browser.